Petabyte leaks start with uncontrolled backup access

 • Put backup servers and storage repositories on a separate VLAN with no default gateway routing back to the production network.

-• Use firewall rules that permit only the specific ports the backup agent requires (for Veeam, that is TCP 2500-3300 for data and TCP 9392 for the REST API), and deny everything else.
+• Use firewall rules that permit only the specific ports the backup agent requires.
+For Veeam, that is TCP 2500-3300 for data and TCP 9392 for the REST API.
+Deny everything else.

 • Do not mount backup storage as a persistent network share on production hosts.
 NFS or SMB mounts left permanently attached to production systems mean the backup storage is reachable from any process running on those hosts.